 Responding to Changes in the Wood Cultivation and Procurement Regulations

-Because Sumitomo Forestry Group positions wood as its principal material and product, the risk of higher costs as well as the risk of having to change suppliers in the event of limitations being imposed due to the depletion of timber resources or changes to habitats resulting from climate change and the loss of biodiversity.
+Sumitomo Forestry Group positions wood as its principal material and product.
+The risk of higher costs is always present as well as the risk of having to change suppliers in the event of regulations being imposed due to the depletion of wood resources or changes to habitats resulting from climate change and the loss of biodiversity.

 Setting Carbon Pricing Such as Mandatory Emission Reductions